 Although overall, the activeness/passiveness scale of Sburb classes is pretty balanced in terms of its gender restrictions, the ends of the scale - the passive and active classes - are female-only and male-only respectively.

-Hussie himself addressed this particular bit of Fan Dumb (in his eyes), by pointing out that it's both hearkening to traditional mythology and the most strongly active class after the Lord class is a female class, the Witch.
+Hussie himself addressed this by pointing out that it's both hearkening to traditional mythology and the most strongly active class after the Lord class is a female class, the Witch.
 Moreover, he's also said in the past that Sburb titles are sometimes meant as a challenge rather than a description of a character, or don't add up with how a character is due to Sburb just being weird sometimes.
 Not to mention the two characters with the shown classes share a physically sexless or female body anyways.

 A good amount of these do have symbolic significance.
 For example, the Cruxite Artifacts of each kid represent their individual departures, both into the Medium and from their old ways of life.
 In John's case, the apple represents the abandonment of innocence in favor of knowledge (additionally, knowledge and deep thought are associated with Air).
 For Rose, the bottle represents a leap of faith (appropriately, she jumped off a waterfall to retrieve it) and the necessity to trust her server player, Dave.
 Traditionally, bottles are also used to christen new vessels at sea, tying it into her classical element as well.
 Dave's is an egg that must be given enough time to hatch, tying in to his larger bird motif and his storyline seeking an identity separate from his Bro.
 Jade has a tree, like her brother John, but this one drops a Bec-shaped pinata that she has to break—like how prototyping Bec subsequently breaks the game and forces the Scratch.